fizzbuzz-in/fizzbuzz-in.github.io/index.md

 layout: default
 ---

 FizzBuzz is a programming workshop for Ruby beginners.
-You'll learn to solve programming puzzles using the Ruby programming language, and have some fun while doing it.
+We'll solve programming puzzles using the Ruby programming language, and have some fun while doing it.

 We'll start with the basics of Ruby, and will then continue to a simple FizzBuzz implementation.
 We'll keep switching between Ruby fundamentals and programming puzzles until you get a hang of it. (see *Agenda* below).